 On the day that I made the soups, I made two.
 I had considered making three, but not knowing how much each soup would yield I decided to just go with the two most related soups and save the third for a later time.
 The other reason that I decided to do this was because the third one was a crockpot meal, so it wouldn't take much time to make it on another day.

 Now, one thing I recently discovered, hence my suggestion to involve the family is that pre-prep work makes the process so much easier.
 This particular time I asked my husband to chop up the vegetables that I would need for both soups.
 Both called for celery, carrots, and onions.
 One needed potatoes too, but I did that the day of.
 My husband is much better at chopping veggies, so he knocked that out.
 I just had to convert my measurements to know how much of each to use in each soup.

-My daughter (4 1/2 at time of this post) was really excited to help, so I let her take the items I measured out and put them in the soup pot.
+My daughter (4 1/2 at time) was really excited to help, so I let her take the items I measured out and put them in the soup pot.
 It was something that was easy but excited her and allowed her to help.

 I followed the directions on each soup recipe (one is more complicated than the other) and then let them simmer for a few hours based on the directions.
 Once they were finished, we ate the soups we wanted and let the remainder of them cool.

 Once the soups were completely cooled, we packaged them in the Ziplock containers.
 I added the date and type of soup to a Freezer Label and put it on each container and placed them in our deep freezer.

 Now, if you don't have a deep freezer it's ok, you just have to prep on a smaller scale and do it more often.
 So instead of cooking two soups you'd cook one and freeze half and eat the other half or place them all in ziplock bags instead of the containers.